Elastohydrodynamics of 3D chemically active filaments: Theory of chemoelastohydrodynamic filaments

 where $\tanhat(s)$ is the tangent to the centreline and $\etheta(s,\theta)$ is the unit vector pointing azimuthally around the cross-section.
 Note that gradients in concentration in the azimuthal direction around a cross-section, i.e. in the $\theta$ direction, are magnified by a factor $1/\epsslend$ in the slip velocity.

-An important caveat here is that reassembling the surface solute concentration from local SPT using \cref{eq:conc_expansion} is no longer asymptotically accurate, as we neglect some intermediate terms by removing the line integral contributions.
-However, the resulting dynamics only depend on the slip velocity; crucially, due to the magnification of $\theta$-gradients of $\firstorder{c}$, we do calculate the leading order slip velocity, since we keep the terms of $O(\log\epsslend)$ and ignore terms of $O(1)$ which are smaller.
+Local slender phoretic theory calculates the leading order slip velocity, which is required to determine the leading order behaviour of the resulting dynamics.
+However, it is important to note that reassembling the surface solute concentration from local SPT using \cref{eq:conc_expansion} is no longer asymptotically accurate, as we neglect some intermediate terms by removing the line integral contributions.
+Crucially, due to the magnification of $\theta$-gradients of $\firstorder{c}$, the leading order slip velocity is accurately calculated, since we retain terms of $O(\log\epsslend)$ and ignore terms of $O(1)$ which are smaller.
 A comparison of local and non-local SPT is given in \Cref{app:local_vs_nonlocal}, showing that local SPT well-approximates the slip velocity.